 Many requests come straight from students for HHS.
 If you want to know what you can you do to bring this to your school or what you need to do to get started, then please try these 3 things:

 The first step is to let them know about the HHS program and how it can fit into their curriculum or as an after-school club.
 With a teacher or administrator's help, you can quickly get started.
-Have your teach visit this website or contact us directly.
+Have your teacher visit this website or contact us directly.

 2. Start a club.

 After school clubs are generally very flexible and most administrators will allow students classroom and computer access if they find a teacher or administration personnel to support it and be there.
-It also shows there are enough students interested for this type of learning activity.
+It also shows there are enough students interested in this type of learning activity.
 If this still doesn't work, at least you have a big enough group to approach other schools or colleges outside your school.

 3. Take it outside the school.

 If your school cannot or will not support the HHS program then you have other options.
 With a group of students you can appeal to local trade schools, colleges, universities, internet security businesses, local ISPs, the PTA (parents-teachers association), and even to other schools in other school districts.
+Additionally, you can join one of the class groups through the online classes as a subscriber.

 by Bob Monroe, HHS Project Manager & Ambassador